 - Shipping times

-We've designed the AlphaGun V6 to be one of the best value percussive massagers - cheaper than similar devices but with more speeds, more massage heads and longer battery life, but without compromising on noise levels, stall force or shipping time (as some massagers do).
+We've designed the AlphaGun X to be one of the best value percussive massagers - cheaper than similar devices but with more speeds, more massage heads and longer battery life, but without compromising on the basics like shipping time or noise levels.

 The devices we've compared are: